 When substance abuse plays a role in a relationship breakdown, attention is first focused on helping the partner to stop using alcohol or drugs.
 If a partner continues to misuse substances while in couples counseling, attention is given to the addictive pattern until the partner has determined the right path to getting help.
-Our role is to support the couple and, if desired, provide treatment to the substance abusing partner.
+Our role is to support the couple and, if desired, provide alcohol and drug treatment to the partner struggling with addiction.

-We advocate continuing individual therapy during the time a partner is in treatment so that both are working on a recovery process to prepare for couples work to follow.
-Avoiding blame, building empathy through deep listening and reflecting, and learning ways to manage distress, all combine to bring about loving and compassionate feelings towards one another to reduce isolation and despair and celebrate the recovery gains made in treatment and counseling.
+We advocate continuing individual mental health counseling during the time a partner is in treatment so that both are working on a recovery process to prepare for couples work to follow.
+Avoiding blame, building empathy through deep listening and reflecting, and learning ways to manage distress, all combine to bring about loving and compassionate feelings towards one another to reduce isolation and despair and to celebrate alcohol and drug addiction recovery gains and improved mental health made in treatment and counseling.

 The long term nature of mental health problems often necessitates additional support for a couple.
 Attention is given to the cycle and nature of the moods and mental processes that contribute to the difficulties experienced